rodriguestiago0/actual_task/README.md

     $ myedenredactual <command> <flags>

   Commands & Options
-    config              Print the location of actualplaid the config file fix-payees          Will apply the regex and replace for empty string calculate-mortage   Will check the mortage balance and calculate the principal payment based on your montly payment ghostfolio-sync     Will check ghost balance account and actual account balances and create a transaction in actual to sync both balances.
+    config                        Print the location of actualplaid the config file fix-payees                    Will apply the regex and replace for empty string calculate-mortage             Will check the mortage balance and calculate the principal payment based on your montly payment ghostfolio-sync               Will check ghost balance account and actual account balances and create a transaction in actual to sync both balances. hold-amout-for-next-month     Sum all income transaction and hold it to next month budget bank-sync                     Will run the bank sync

   Options for all commands
     --user, -u       Specify the user to load configs for